Skip to content

 Fly into Zurich to begin in Lucerne, and out of Salzburg or Munich at the end, both an easy hop from the final base in Berchtesgaden.
 The route runs west to east so you never double back, apart from that one long central transfer.

-Want this trip done for you?
+Want this trip designed around you?

 Or get the free 7-day starter route: